|

 Federico FELLINI, hinted that Allen longed to be a Serious Filmmaker, that

-these aspirations soon led to the successful Annie Hall and the second
+these aspirations soon led to the very successful Annie Hall (1977) and

-phase of his career, a long series of carefully crafted and well-acted films
+the second phase of his career, a long series of carefully crafted and

-that were mostly subdued comedies, with occasional dramas and stylistic
+well-acted films that were mostly subdued comedies, with occasional dramas and

-experiments, like the drearily Bergmanesque Interiors (1978) and the
+stylistic experiments, like the drearily Bergmanesque Interiors (1978) and

-episodic Radio Days (1987).
-Only two problems afflicted his otherwise
+the episodic Radio Days (1987).
+During this era, only two problems

-critical favor.
-Farrow also contributed to the failure of another of his
+award).
+Farrow also contributed to the failure of another of his fantasy films,

-fantasy films, The Purple Rose of Cairo, a homage to Buster
+The Purple Rose of Cairo (1985), a homage to Buster

 inadequate Farrow with the even more inadequate Jeff Daniels (a genius at